MorevM/stylelint-plugin/src/rules/selector-pattern/selector-pattern.docs.md

 ### Patterns

-All of the `blockPattern`, `elementPattern`, `modifierNamePattern`, `modifierValuePattern` options define the allowed naming patterns for different parts of your selectors.
+All of the keys of `patterns` property define the allowed naming patterns for different parts of your selectors.

 ::: warning Note
 The options shown below are not defaults or best practices. \